timothybroome/activity-weather/README.md

 - **UI-Specific Feature**: Autocomplete is a UI interaction that benefits from immediate responses
 - **Performance**: Instant, zero-latency autocomplete with no network requests
-- **Offline Capability**: Search works without network connectivity
-- **Reduced Server Load**: No additional requests for each keystroke
+- **Reduced Server Load**: No additional requests for each keystroke; open-meteo API is rate-limited; which can be easily exceeded with rapid keystrokes
-- **Implementation Simplicity**: Straightforward approach for a static dataset

 This trade-off prioritizes UI responsiveness over architectural consistency, which is appropriate for this feature.
 If the city dataset were to grow significantly or become dynamic, moving to a GraphQL resolver approach would make more sense.